-It’s 2020 and to say the least, times are confusing.
+It’s 2021 and to say the least, times are confusing.
 Trying to maintain working, whether it be remotely or in the office, socially distant, one thing is for certain; you will need to update your existing hardware sooner or later.
-Maybe you were able to use your stimulus check to upgrade your work PC and are now stuck with the task of properly disposing your old hardware.
+Maybe you were able to upgrade your work PC and are now stuck with the task of properly disposing of your old hardware.
 How do you do this, while maintaining your business’s integrity and protecting your and your clients’ sensitive data?

 Here are some steps to take, to ensure you’re properly protecting your sensitive data, while taking the appropriate measures to dispose of old hardware.

 Back Up Your Data and Wipe It Clean